 As a marketer, you work hard to write great copy and create compelling emails.
 But if you aren’t writing subject lines that encourage subscribers to read your messages, your campaigns could fall short.

-More and more emails are opened on mobile devices, which typically show fewer subject line characters.
+More and more emails are opened on mobile devices, which typically show a smaller number of characters.
 With this in mind, you may wonder if your subject lines should be shorter to accommodate on-the-go subscribers.

 Is there a secret to the perfect subject line length?

-In this post, we’ll share some actionable tips for finding the correct email subject line length for your campaigns.
+In this post, we’ll share some actionable tips for finding the correct email subject line length for your email marketing strategy.

-Factors to consider in your email subject line length
+Factors to consider when deciding your email subject line length

 There’s really no such thing as a one-size-fits-all length.
 In fact, the ideal length of your subject line depends on a variety of factors.

-1. What devices and clients your emails are read on
+1. Which devices and clients your emails are being read on

-When considering the email subject line length that will work best for your campaigns, consider using data to pinpoint subscriber devices.
+When considering the subject line length that will work best for your marketing emails, consider using data to pinpoint subscriber devices.
 Are most of your subscribers opening emails on mobile, or are they sticking to their desktop?

-Here are January 2019 statistics for the top 10 email devices and client including market share:
+Here are some 2021 statistics for the top 10 email devices and client including market share:

 It’s also a good idea to look at which subject lines have garnered high open rates in your past emails.